 We also saved on our cell phone bill by switching to Walmart’s Family Mobile.
 The phones are priced great, Alcatel Pop Astro is only $64.88 and is a great smartphone.

 Plus a plan with unlimited talk, text, and data which includes 1G of 4G LTE data is just $29.88 a month for the first phone line with no contract, credit check or overage charges.
 That’s more than a 50% savings on what we were playing for our phone plans before switching!
 That’s a great chunk of change back in my wallet for some summer fun!

 Disclaimer: All prices for phones and plans included in this post are accurate as of the date of posting; however, these prices are subject to change.
 Please refer to http://cbi.as/8e03 or your local Walmart for current pricing.

 So what are the kids getting Dad for Father’s day?
-One of his presents is of course the Alcatel Pop Astro Cell Phone.
+One of his presents will be, of course, the Alcatel Pop Astro Cell Phone.
 The phone is sleek and has all the bells and whistles he likes in a phone including a great camera, touch screen, and best of all it’s budget friendly!
-(Luckily he rarely reads this so he wont know)
+(Luckily he rarely reads this so he won’t know)